 Outline View

 If you hold down the Ctrl key when clicking, a new Art editor showing the same Art file will open to the side, in a new editor area to the right.
-The element will then be made visible and marked in that new editor.
+The element will then be made visible and marked or selected in that new editor.
 This can be useful if you don't want to change the original Art editor, for example when comparing two elements located in the same Art file.

 It's also possible to navigate in the other direction, i.e. from the Art editor to the Outline view.
 To do this, set the Outline view to follow the cursor: